Civil Parking Enforcement FAQs

 What are the changes to parking rules?

 None - there are no changes to the rules for parking as part of CPE.
-Parking contraventions that could currently result in you receiving a ticket from the police, will still be parking contraventions once CPE has been introduced.
-The only difference will be who issues you the ticket and how the payment or appeals process is administered, as this will no longer be done by the police but by the council.
+The only difference you will see is who issues you the ticket and how the payment/appeals process is administered.
+This is no longer done by the police, but by the council or and the South Wales Parking Group.

-For the past few years, limited resources have meant that the police can only give a low priority to enforcing parking contraventions.
-Because local authorities receive numerous complaints about illegal or inconsiderate parking, we consider it a far higher priority and will take action using the increased resources available through CPE.
-Therefore you may receive a Penalty Charge Notice (PCN) for parking somewhere you have previously parked because our team will be enforcing contraventions daily.
+For the past few years, limited resources have meant that the police have only been able to give a low priority to enforcing parking contraventions.
+Because local authorities receive numerous complaints about illegal or inconsiderate parking, we consider it a far higher priority and have taken action using the increased resources available through CPE.
+Therefore you may receive a Penalty Charge Notice (PCN) for parking somewhere you have previously parked because our Joint Civil Parking and Environmental Enforcement Officer are now on patrol?

 Clarification of enforcement responsibilities